theotzen/ShareTrip/README.md

 The **Back End** will be constructed with

 - FastAPI
-- MongoDB + pymongo
+- MongoDB
+- Node (with Express)
 - Socket.io
-- Nginx as an API gateway
+- Nginx
-- JWT for OAuth2
+- OAuth2